samuel-andres/lbi/ng_compose.md

-# Dockerized environment for an Angular environment
+# Dockerized environment for an Angular project

 `Dockerfile`: